|

 Q: I've seen terms like O-27, O-36, O-42 and O-72.
 What do these mean?

+A: The numbers refer to the diameter of a circle of track.
+For example, a circle of O-72 track is 72 inches in diameter.
 Generally speaking, larger O-Scale trains require larger curves in order to look realistic.
 Additionally, some O-Scale trains are physically unable to run on smaller curves.
 For this reason, most O-Gauge trains will have a "minimum curve requirement" stated in their description which informs the buyer of the minimum curve which the item can successfully traverse.
 Because O-Scale trains often require a larger curve to run correctly, they require a more space to operate in.
 Smaller O-27 trains, as their name implies, do not require the larger curves that O-Scale trains do and can therefore operate in a much smaller area that their larger O-Scale counterparts.

 Q: What companies make O-Gauge trains, track and accessories?